 It is hard to get top rent from a property that looks like the last tenant trashed it.
 It doesn't mean golden fixtures and a helipad, but a basic level of comfort and functioning amenities is a must.
 Quality air-conditioners, refrigerators, heaters/furnaces and hot water heaters can actually save time and money while seeming like an unneeded expense.
 However, purchasing durable equipment with a solid warranty and reviews and regular maintenance allows equipment life extension, which saves money.
 Replacing a refrigerator with a $1,000 refrigerator every 8 years is better than a $400 option every 2 years.
 It’s an amenity to the renter and a more durable piece of equipment on cash flow.
 Additionally, tenants with faulty or slow air conditioners and heaters often look to move when the lease is up.
 Keeping great tenants has a high return on investment as well and replacing equipment adds up.

 Utilizing tax advantages like mileage on your car, internet and cell phone bill as you use a convenient cloud based landlord accounting software like TenantCloud can all help lower taxable income.
 Things like depreciation provide you with cash flow without an actual annual expense.
 Maintaining proper records can save you from excluding expenses when it comes tax time, which then saves you money.
 Find a great software that makes keeping track of your expenses easy.

-These are four easy ways to increase the return of your investment and protect its long term value creation.
-Finding tenants faster, keeping them longer and keeping maintenance requests to a minimum all help in increasing cash flow and provide quick insight into great decision that lead to profits.
+These are four easy ways to increase the return on your investment and protect its long term value creation.
+Finding tenants faster, keeping them longer and keeping maintenance requests to a minimum all help in increasing cash flow and provide quick insight into great decision that leads to profits.